What Must Be Proven in a Systematic Discrimination Lawsuit?

 Another way to look at systemic discrimination is that it creates an environment where certain categories of employees are more advantaged–or disadvantaged–than others, for reasons having nothing to do with merit or legitimate business interests.
 It does not necessarily matter how many people are in the affected group.
 The EEOC has held that systemic discrimination can impact small numbers of employees.

-Bryan P. Neal, an employment litigator at Thompson & Knight in Dallas, says some clients may not be aware just what systemic discrimination is—or, they believe it only applies to overtly discriminatory policies.
+Bryan P. Neal, an employment litigator at Holland & Knight in Dallas, says some clients may not be aware just what systemic discrimination is—or, they believe it only applies to overtly discriminatory policies.

 “‘We only hire men for these roles, we only hire women for these roles’—sort of the Mad Men mentality,” he says.
 “When, in reality, systemic discrimination can arise in a lot of different ways.
 It can come up in hiring and promotion policies or practices because criteria that are being used have a discriminatory effect.”